Josephine19001/ycem/README.md

 yarn start
 ```

-##Note: before any code is pushed to git, Husky is configured to ensure code quality conforms with es-lint strict standards.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## NOTE
+Before pushing any code changes to Git, ensure that your code conforms to ESLint strict standards.
+Husky is configured to enforce code quality standards.

+*WARNING*: Avoid pushing directly to the main branch.
+Always create a new branch for your changes and submit a pull request (PR) for review.

 ## Learn More